Wayne Bensley, Department Chair

 For students wishing to transfer to bachelor-level programs in environmental science, electives can be selected that meet specific requirements of transfer institutions.
-Current articulation agreements with Cornell University's College of Agriculture and Life Sciences and the SUNY School of Environmental Science and Forestry provide excellent options for continued study.

 Employment and continuing education rate of 100 percent – 100 percent are employed.

-Required: Algebra, Geometry, Algebra 2/ Trigonometry, Biology, Chemistry
+Required: Algebra, Geometry, Algebra 2, Biology, Chemistry

 TYPICAL FOUR-SEMESTER PROGRAM